thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

-Welcome to Threat Modelling 101.
+Welcome to Threat Modeling 101.

 The title is intentionally reminiscent of a university course.
 While there won't actually be an exam at the end, the goal is the same: to build a solid foundation that you can carry into real-world software and security work.

-Whether you're completely new to threat modelling or have heard terms like STRIDE and attack surface thrown around without fully understanding them, this guide is designed to provide a practical introduction.
-By the end, you should have a clear understanding of what threat modelling is, why it matters, and how to approach it in a structured way.
+Whether you're completely new to threat odeling or have heard terms like STRIDE and attack surface thrown around without fully understanding them, this guide is designed to provide a practical introduction.
+By the end, you should have a clear understanding of what threat modeling is, why it matters, and how to approach it in a structured way.

-We'll begin by answering the most fundamental question: What is threat modelling?
-Along the way, we'll look at a few commonly accepted definitions and discuss why threat modelling is an essential activity during the software development lifecycle – and why its value extends well beyond development itself.
-From there, we'll introduce some of the terminology you'll encounter during a threat modelling exercise.
+We'll begin by answering the most fundamental question: What is threat modeling?
+Along the way, we'll look at a few commonly accepted definitions and discuss why threat modeling is an essential activity during the software development lifecycle – and why its value extends well beyond development itself.
+From there, we'll introduce some of the terminology you'll encounter during a threat modeling exercise.
 Understanding concepts such as threats, vulnerabilities, assets, risks, and mitigations makes it much easier to follow discussions and contribute effectively.
-Next, we'll explore some of the most widely used threat modelling methodologies, including STRIDE, and discuss where each approach fits.
-Finally, we'll walk through a practical threat modelling process based on a combination of established methodologies, before bringing everything together with a simple, end-to-end example.
+Next, we'll explore some of the most widely used threat modeling methodologies, including STRIDE, and discuss where each approach fits.
+Finally, we'll walk through a practical threat modeling process based on a combination of established methodologies, before bringing everything together with a simple, end-to-end example.

 ### What is Threat Modeling?

-If you need a textbook definition, it's something along the lines of: Threat modelling is a systematic approach to identifying, assessing, and mitigating security threats.
+If you need a textbook definition, it's something along the lines of: Threat modeling is a systematic approach to identifying, assessing, and mitigating security threats.

 It's accurate, but it isn't particularly useful.

-A more practical way to think about threat modelling is this: Threat modelling is the process of looking at a system from an attacker's perspective and asking, "What could go wrong?"
+A more practical way to think about threat modeling is this: Threat modeling is the process of looking at a system from an attacker's perspective and asking, "What could go wrong?"

 That's really all there is to it.

 Interestingly, this isn't a concept that's limited to cybersecurity or software development.
-We perform threat modelling in everyday life without even realizing it.
+We perform threat modeling in everyday life without even realizing it.
 Imagine you're building a house.
 You install locks on the doors because doors are an obvious entry point into your home.
 If you live in an area where, unfortunately, break-ins are common, you might also install CCTV cameras or an intruder alarm.
 In each case, you're identifying ways someone could gain unauthorized access and then putting controls in place to reduce that risk.
-That's threat modelling.
+That's threat modeling.
 You're examining your system – in this case, your house – and asking questions like:

 - Can someone, who's not supposed to be here, come in?
 - What could they do if they did?